By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

 Same price for day tour and overnight.

-Good for up to 5 people + 1 parking space:
+PHP 5000, inclusive of entrance fees and environmental fees good for up to 5 people + 1 car parking space.

 WHERE TO STAY